LearnersGuild/curriculum-app/modules/Adding-State-to-HTTP/README.md

 HTTP is a stateless protocol.
 This means each request does not know anything about any previous requests.
-So in order to add state to your web application that state, or a reference to it, needs to be sent as part of every single HTTP request.
+So in order to add state to your web application you need to send that state, or a reference to it, as part of every single HTTP request.
 This is where cookies come in.

 ## Skills